 Our ID tags are made of zinc alloy, a Brass composite.
 All intensive purposes they are Brass, just not 100%.
 They are also hand enameled, salt water and durability tested, so they will never tarnish or rust.
 Out ID tags cost approximately $.80 each to manufacture and an aluminum tag costs about $.07 each, to put our quality in perspective.

 SmartTag ID tags are sold across U.S and Canada in pet stores, animal hospitals, pet groomers, feed stores, gift stores, and some selective shelters.
-You can also visit www.IDtag.com to purchase the tags online.
-Once you enter the website you will click on the sixth tab at the top of the page that says "Buy."
-Then, when you click the "Buy" button, it will direct you to the page where you will see all the different styles, colors and sizes of the ID Tags we offer.
+You can also visit http://www.idtag.com/buytag to purchase tags online or call us at 1-888-379-8880 9am to 5pm (EST), 7 Days a week.

 You don't have to purchase an additional plan to update your credit card information.
 It is easy to replace your existing credit card with a new one.
-You can change your credit card at any point during your subscription period. a.
-Log in to your pet's profile by going to www.IDtag.com b.
-Select "My Info" c.
-Once you are in, select the blue tab that reads "Billing Info" d.
-Next you will select "Edit" to replace your existing credit card with a new one.
+You can change your credit card at any point during your subscription period.
+Log in to your account by going to http://www.idtag.com/user/login .
+Select "Billing Information" on the left side.
+Next you will select "Stored Cards" to replace your existing credit card with a new one.

 All your information is encrypted by VeriSign.
 It is very secure and safe with us on our website.
 The only information that will be accessible to others will be what you want them to see and access.
 We do not sell your personal information to any third parties.
 You will also notice a VeriSign Trusted logo on all our IDtag pages.

 If you purchased a second tag, you don't need to create a new profile.
 Go to www.IDtag.com and log into your pet's account using your email address and password.
 Then, select "Register SmartTag."
 Please note that you can register multiple tags on your pet's existing account.